 4) Maintain your equipment.
 Imagine driving your car until it stops, and then fixing it.
 This is what some people do with their hoists.
 Make a preventative maintenance plan and make sure OSHA Inspections are conducted regularly.

-3) Protect your equipment.
+3) Protect your hoisting equipment.
 If you leave your hoist outside and uncovered, it’s going to rust.
-If your hoist is intended for permanent outdoor use, increase the lifespan of your equipment by making sure that it’s covered or sheltered.
+If your hoist is intended for permanent outdoor use, increase the lifespan of your equipment and reduce the need for repairs by making sure that it’s covered or sheltered.

 1) Always… Always hit the “up” button first.
 Three-phase electric hoist motors, connected for the first time, can either run forward or backward.
 If your new electric hoist is reverse-phased, hitting the up button will cause the hook block to travel down.
 If this happens, throw the disconnect and reverse two of the phases (at the disconnect), and this will make the hoist operate in the correct direction.
 Never rewire the Push Button Station.